 Since stepping in as CEO just over a year ago, Albert Bourla has already been named America’s top pharmaceutical CEO by Institutional Investor.
 In a rare interview, we’ll talk to him about his company’s multipronged fight against Covid-19 and Pfizer’s future.
 Albert Bourla, Chairman and CEO, Pfizer

 Interviewer: Meg Tirrell, Senior Health and Science Reporter, CNBC Watch the full interview

 The coronavirus has exposed big cracks in the U.S. health system.
 How can health-care leaders use the crisis as a catalyst for change?
 Julie Gerberding, Chief Patient Officer, Merck; Fmr.
 Director, Centers for Disease Control and Prevention (CDC) Eric Topol, Executive Vice President, Scripps Research; Founder and Director, Scripps Research Translational Institute; Bestselling Author

-Interviewer: Tyler Mathisen, Co-anchor, “Power Lunch”; Vice President, Events Strategy, CNBC
+Interviewer: Tyler Mathisen, Co-anchor, “Power Lunch”; Vice President, Events Strategy, CNBC Watch the full interview

 Subscribe to our Healthy Returns newsletter for exclusive insights on the biggest health care news from our reporters, delivered straight to your inbox every Friday.